BKWLD/tram/README.md

 The idea behind Tram is to take the performance and flexibility of CSS transitions and define them in JavaScript - offering a more powerful, expressive API with auto-stopping, sequencing, and cross-browser fallbacks.

 Tram currently depends on jQuery, for two reasons: (1) Per-element data API, and (2) cross-browser css getters / setters.
-If your library of choice offers these two things, then porting Tram to your library should be possible.
+If your library of choice offers these two things, then porting Tram to your library may be an option.

 File size:
-* dev ~`40 kb`
+* dev ~`42 kb`
-* min ~`15 kb`
+* min ~`16 kb`
 * gzip ~`3 kb`

 Supports AMD, CommonJS and plain old browser globals.